tkstev/school-supplies-react-lesson/README.md

-# React state Lab
+# React Passing State Lecture

-This is a finished version of the `react-state-lab` to show students.
+This app is for a walk-through during the lecture about passing state between components.